 THE GIA Diamond Grading Terminology is:-

 A diamond’s cost is based on the characteristics known as the “4 C’s”.
-Clarity, Colour and Cut are the quality elements which together with the Carat Weight determining the value of a stone.
+CUT, COLOUR ,CLARITY AND CARAT are the quality elements which together with the Carat Weight determining the value of a stone.
 The closer a diamond grades to the benchmark for each of these scales, the rarer and the more costly it will be.

 The Cut has a profound effect on the visual appearance of a diamond and gives it the fire and sparkle.